pvfkb/servicenow/README.md

 servicenow
 ==========

-snowbound.py is a python based script which creates tickets from the events that are found for a specified query.
+snowbound.py is a python based script which creates tickets from Boundary events that are found for a specified query.
+It leverages the Boundary Events API to do this.

 It uses snowbound.cfg to capture Boundary and ServiceNow URLs, credentials and settings.